 Many store owners are just running Google ads but they often face issues tracking the data from these ads within the complicated Google Analytics dashboard.
 Littledata is sure to simplify that for you.
 This app integrates with your Google ads as well as your eCommerce store to help you monitor your ad performance and help you make smarter decisions.

 The app comes with powerful reporting and shows industry benchmarks so that you can look through every data point and compare it to understand how you can maximize your revenue.
+If you are interested in this app, you may want to think about choosing a Google ad agency that can help you get the most of Google ads.

 Why Use Little Data: Track performance for your Google ads.